moso2p/ecogem/README.md

     Could not find gem 'gem-b (>= 0) ruby', which is required by gem 'gem-a (>= 0) ruby', in any of the sources.

 Oh, my!
-Of course, Bundler does not resolve dependencies specified outside gemspec recursively.
+Of course, Bundler does not resolve such dependencies.

 To solve this, I need to: